 - When you need more than one gallon of paint mix them together in a 5 gallon bucket.
 Each can could be slightly different.
 Mixing them together will ensure you don’t paint a wall a second coat and it looks different.
 This is called boxing the paint.

-I think learning to paint a room is the first thing any DIYer should learn.
+Learning to paint a room is the first thing any DIYer should try.
 It is the most affordable way to makeover a room.